Sharwood’s is the leading Asian food brand in Britain.

 J A Sharwood was advertising itself as “the largest dealers in Indian condiments in the world” by 1933.

-Cerebos, a British foods company, acquired J A Sharwood in 1962 for £982,047.
-The Offley Works was divested and production was relocated to Greatham, Hartlepool.
+Cerebos, a British foods company, acquired J A Sharwood for £982,047 in 1962.
+The Offley Works were divested and production was relocated to the Cerebos site in Greatham, Hartlepool.

 Sharwood’s dominated the British chutney market by the 1970s.

 Sharwood’s held a Royal Warrant from Queen Elizabeth II, to supply chutney and curry powder, by 1975.

 Sharwood’s sales doubled between 1989 and 1994, as the British market for Indian groceries grew.
 Sharwood’s held 74 percent of the mango chutney market by 1991.